yeswanth30/FoodieHub/README.md

 Option to apply coupons for discounts.
 Animated payment confirmation screen after successful payment.
 This structure provides a seamless user experience with essential features like authentication, browsing, ordering, managing cart, checkout, profile management, and support options.

+Incorporating animations and appealing dialog boxes wherever feasible, "FoodieHub" enhances user engagement and visual appeal.
+From captivating transitions between screens to interactive dialog boxes, every interaction is designed to captivate users and elevate their experience.